mrbenhowl/jest-notes/README.md

 # jest notes
-things I keep forgetting how to do in Jest
+things I keep forgetting how to do in Jest (with React, Redux-Saga etc)

 ### Spying on method imported from module and not calling through, i.e. calling mock
 ```javascript